daniviga/django-ram/daemons/simulator/README.md

 # AVR Simulator

 `qemu-system-avr` tries to use all the CPU cicles (leaving a CPU core stuck at 100%; limit CPU core usage to 10% via `--cpus 0.1`.
-It might be adjusted on slower machines.
+It can be adjusted on slower machines.

 ```bash
 $ podman build -t dcc/net-to-serial:sim .